Engineering leader

 The role

-• Engineering people-management leadership: VP, Head of Engineering, Director, or Senior/Principal Engineering Manager.
-I lead and grow engineers, and I stay close to the architecture.
+• VP, Head of Engineering, Director, or Senior/Principal Engineering Manager roles where I can lead people and stay close to the architecture.

 Where I want to do it